-- 9.17.1 Academic Council vests the responsibility for exercising powers relating to exclusion on academic grounds in the Board of Examiners. - 9.17.2 A Board of Examiners shall exclude a student from the University if Module Assessment Boards have not assigned credit to the student for a period of two calendar years.
+- 9.5.16.1 Academic Council vests the responsibility for exercising powers relating to exclusion on academic grounds in the Board of Examiners. - 9.5.16.2 A Board of Examiners shall exclude a student from the University if Module Assessment Boards have not assigned credit to the student for a period of two calendar years.
 The Board of Examiners shall have discretion to waive the time limit in any case in which it is satisfied that its application would be unjust.
-The grounds for exercising such discretion shall be stated and recorded in the minutes of the meeting. - 9.17.3 The Board of Examiners shall have the discretion to exclude on academic grounds a student who in its academic judgement fails to make satisfactory progress.
+The grounds for exercising such discretion shall be stated and recorded in the minutes of the meeting. - 9.5.16.3 The Board of Examiners shall have the discretion to exclude on academic grounds a student who in its academic judgement fails to make satisfactory progress.
 The grounds for making the decision shall be stated and recorded in the minutes of the meeting.
-In such cases the student shall be offered the opportunity of an interview with the Chair of the Board of Examiners.
-The Chair is given delegated authority to reconsider the decision of the Board if the student provides details of personal circumstances, supported by acceptable evidence, which would have adversely affected their performance.
-These circumstances must be one's unknown to the Board when it made the original decision, and the student will need to satisfactorily explain why the Extenuating Circumstances procedure had not been used. - 9.17.4 The Board of Examiners shall exclude any student who has exceeded the maximum registration period. - 9.17.5 A Board of Examiners when excluding a student shall recommend any award or awards for which the student is qualified. - 9.17.6 Excluded students are not eligible to re-join their course or transfer to another course within the University.
+In such cases the student shall be offered the opportunity of an interview with the Chair of the Board of Examiners. the Chair be given delegated authority to reconsider the decision of the Board if the student provides details of personal circumstances, supported by acceptable evidence, which would have adversely affected their performance.
+These circumstances must be unknown to the Board when it made the original decision, and the student will need to satisfactorily explain why the Extenuating Circumstances procedure had not been used. - 9.5.16.4 The Board of Examiners shall exclude any student who has exceeded the maximum registration period. - 9.5.16.5 A Board of Examiners when excluding a student shall recommend any award or awards for which the student is qualified. - 9.5.16.6 Excluded students are not eligible to re-join their course or transfer to another course within the University.
 Excluded students who wish to re-join the course or transfer to another course in the University must complete an application form and apply through the normal routes.
-There should be no expectation of re-admission and previous work done will be judged through the University's Recognition of Prior Learning procedures.
+There should be no expectation of re-admission and previous work done will be judged through the University's AP(E)L procedures.

-9.18 DECISION WITHHELD
+9.5.17 DECISION WITHHELD

-9.18.1 This decision confirms that a recommendation has been determined but not yet published because the student is in breach of one or more University regulations.
+9.5.17.1 This decision confirms that a recommendation has been determined but not yet published because the student is in breach of one or more University regulations.

-9.19 DECISION PENDING
+9.5.18 DECISION PENDING

-9.19.1 This decision confirms that the student has to consider whether either to accept an offer of compensation or to undertake a Deferral.
+9.5.18.1 This decision confirms that the student has to consider whether either to accept an offer of compensation or to undertake a Deferral.

-9.20 AUTHORITY TO DEPART FROM THE UNIVERSITY'S REGULATIONS
+9.6 AUTHORITY TO DEPART FROM THE UNIVERSITY'S REGULATIONS